SebastianHirsch/Hammurabi/README.md

 # Hammurabi

-An HTML5 implementation of the classical game Hammurabi.
+A JavaScript implementation of the classical game Hammurabi.